• Home

 Picture

-NOTE: Next month’s ride will start off from Cherrybrook Metro Station with a train trip to Bella Vista, followed by a return ride to Rouse Hill.
-The ride will be relatively easy and will follow the bike paths adjacent to the Norwest Metro Line.
-(Approx. distance – 16kms).
+NOTE: Next month’s ride will start off from the Meadowbank Ferry Terminal Carpark (located off Bowden Street Meadowbank) and head off to Bicentennial Park.
+The ride will be relatively flat and will follow the bike paths in and around the parklands.
+(Approx. distance – 15kms).

 Start time: 9.30am